eclipse-keyple/keyple-java/README.md

 ### keyple-java repositories structure

 - Modules that are provided as artifacts
-  - keyple-core: source and unit tests for the Smart Card Proxy module (artifact : keyple-java-core)
+  - keyple-core: source and unit tests for the smart card module (artifact : keyple-java-core)
   - keyple-calypso: source and unit tests for the Calypso library (artifact : keyple-java-calypso)
   - keyple-plugin: source and unit tests for the different plugins: smartcard.io PC/SC, Stub, Android NFC, Android OMAPI, etc.
 - developer support, testing
-  - example: source for Keyple implementation examples, generic or Calypso specific.
+  - [example](/java/example): source for Keyple implementation examples, generic or Calypso specific.

 ### Keyple Core - features / packages and corresponding usages

-The Keyple Core is the basic component of Keyple to handle secure element reader and to operate generic processing with Secure Elements.
+The Keyple Core is the basic component of Keyple to handle smart card reader and to operate generic processing with Secure Elements.
 On Keyple, secure element readers are interfaced through specific reader plugins.

 The Core is divided in 3 sub-modules:
 - Reader: includes the API to access and manage a reader.
-- Plugin: provides factorized processing for the implementation of reader plugin.
+- Plugin: provides factorized processing for the implementation of plugin.
 - Card: the generic operation for smart cards.
+- Service: the main service of Keyple : SmartCardService

 According to the developer’s objective different API must be imported:
-- for the implementation of a secure element terminal application, only the high-level API of the ‘reader’ and ‘SE’ modules.
+- for the implementation of a smart card terminal application, only the high-level API of the ‘reader’ and ‘card’ modules.
 - to implement a plugin, all the ‘reader’ API and the low-level ‘plugin’ API.
-- to develop a dedicated library supporting the command sets and transaction features of a specific secure element solution, the low-level ‘reader’ and ‘SE’ API.
+- to develop a dedicated library supporting the command sets and transaction features of a specific smart card solution, the low-level ‘reader’ and ‘card’ API.

 <table>
 <thead>